jay0423/black-jack/README.md

 - You can get blackjack game data.
 - A more accurate analysis can be performed by playing a specified number of times.
 - Analysis classes can be used.
+- You can optimize a basic strategy.

 ## Software, Library
 - ipython 7.19.0
 - pandas
 - numpy
 - matplotlib
+- seaborn

 ## Sample code
 #### Creating DataFrame